Adam Duvall Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

+- The Royals pitching staff is 26th in the league with a collective 8.2 strikeouts per nine innings.

-- The Royals have a 5.17 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.15 team ERA that ranks 28th across all league pitching staffs.

-- The righty last appeared on Saturday against the Seattle Mariners, when he tossed three innings, allowing seven earned runs while giving up six hits.
+- In his last appearance on Sunday against the Seattle Mariners, the righty tossed 5 2/3 innings, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.